 Below is information that you may find useful when planning your trip to and stay in Washington, DC during the 2017 Environmental Law Summer Session.
 There is information about how to get to the law school, class materials, technological facilities, and other information that may be useful.
 More detailed information can be found in the Welcome Guide.
 This website will be updated as the summer session approaches.

 Summer Program Office

-The 2015 Summer Program Office is located in Room Y360S, which is in the Yuma Building on the Third Floor in Suite 360 (the International Suite).
+The 2017 Summer Program Office is located in Room Y360S, which is in the Yuma Building on the Third Floor in Suite 360 (the International Suite).
 The International Suite is located at the top of the visible stairs and near the elevators.
-Guarina Lopez-Davis, who can answer all of the questions you may have about the Summer Session and all things related to it, can be found there or by email: firstname.lastname@example.org or by phone: 202-656-1267.
+Guarina Lopez-Davis, who can answer all of the questions you may have about the Summer Session and all things related to it, can be found there or by email: firstname.lastname@example.org or phone: 202-656-1267.

-Seminar materials will be available online through MyWCL.
+Seminar materials will be available electronically.
 To save paper and trees, seminar materials for the Environmental Law Summer Session are not going to be printed out.
-All materials will be posted online or emailed to you.
+All materials will be posted online (either MyWCL or Dropbox) or emailed to you.
 Alternatively, you can bring a flash drive and we can put materials on it.
 If this is a problem or if you have questions about seminar materials, please send an email to email@example.com.

 Non-WCL Students can email Guarina for their seminar materials or come to see her in the Environmental Law Summer Session Office.

 There are three main airports in the DC area:

 - Ronald Reagan National Airport (DCA): This is the closest airport to WCL and it is the only one with its own metro stop.
 Metro will cost less than $6 to travel from DCA to WCL (Tenleytown/AU Metro stop).
 Also, you can take a taxi to WCL for approximately $35.00.
 Super Shuttle shared ride is $18.00.